ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 #### Numbers
-Spell out numbers one through nine and use numerals for 10 and above.
+- Spell out numbers one through nine and use numerals for 10 and above.
+- Ages: Use numerals for specific ages (“The 5-year-old had a party,” “She was turning 30”
+- Spell out decades _in your thirties_, _The twenty-somethings_
-Use a hyphen for a span of numbers. *It takes 20-30 days*
+- Use a hyphen for a span of numbers. *It takes 20-30 days*

 #### Pronouns
 Don’t use “they” or “one” as singular pronouns.
 Use “she” or “he” or avoid it altogether.